tensorflow/community/rfcs/20220610-saved-model-fingerprinting.md

 When creating the SavedModel proto, we’d collect the fingerprints of each of these instances in the model.
 And then combine each of them into a single hash them again to create a final fingerprint that uniquely identifies the part of the SavedModel proto they belong to.

 The disadvantage of this approach is that it is primarily in Python and works with the objects as defined in Python.
 Working in C++ is preferable to working in Python.

+#### Text Format Proto

+One idea is have the fingerprint be in [text format](https://developers.google.com/protocol-buffers/docs/text-format-spec) so it can be human-readable.
+However, the disadvantage is that using text format prevents us from making changes to the fields in the fingerprint protobuf.
+Text format is not designed with the same forward- and backward-compatibility properties as the binary format, so we avoid using it with production infrastructure.

 ### Future Ideas